miclovescoding/project-navex-plus/README.md

 - Crowdsourced path data from soldiers in the field
 - Continuous improvement of route planning insights

 The long-term vision is a data-driven navigation platform that improves with every route planned and executed.

+## Credits

+Built on top of [Project Navex](https://github.com/projectnavex/project-navex-2) by [Alex](https://github.com/Airiinnn) and [Wuihee](https://github.com/wuihee).

+Navex+ developed by [miclovescoding](https://github.com/miclovescoding) during National Service.